Large-Amplitude Steady Electrohydrodynamic Solitary Waves with Constant Vorticity: Global bifurcation structure

 \subsection{Nonexistence of monotone bores}

 In this subsection, we establish the nonexistence of monotone bores, as stated in Theorem \ref{006theorem3.4}.
 At the same time, we lay the groundwork for excluding loss of compactness.
 The proof relies on key properties of the Bernoulli constant \eqref{0063.14} and the flow force \eqref{0063.15}, which are derived in Lemmas \ref{006lemma3.2} and \ref{006lemma3.3}.
-Traditionally, the flow force defined by